*Disclaimer: Pain relief is subject to the individual result of each Muscle Therapy session dependent on the type and age of the injury.

 Does Muscle Therapy Hurt?

 Muscle Therapy is not pain free.
-If a trigger point needs to be reset, it will be released all the way through to the bottom of the muscle.
+If a knot needs to be released, it will be released all the way through to the bottom of the muscle.
 Although uncomfortable, a common misnomer is that the entire session is painful.
 It is not.
-There will be areas of discomfort,but they will be slowly worked into, going layer by layer.
+There will be areas of discomfort, but they will be slowly worked into, going layer by layer.
 Most scarring has taken many years to build up.
+It is surprising how fast it can be scrubbed away – but it can be very uncomfortable.

 What will I learn?

 When the body repeats the same action again and again, we look at the consequences, utilizing Kinesiology: Which muscle groups are being overused?
 What are the antagonist muscles and how is the repetitive motion affecting the persons overall posture and well-being?
-Each client will learn about their postural deviations and how they are causing injuries in their day-to-day lives.
+Each client will learn about their posture deviations and how they cause injuries in their day-to-day lives.
 This includes working postures, hobbies, workout regiments and sleeping habits

 The Mind and The Body: